-The Friends of Eastern Kentucky University Libraries Executive Board, guided by bylaws, is a dedicated group that exists to raise awareness and support for EKU Libraries.
-In addition to attending four meetings annually, members also serve on one of three standing committees: the Membership Committee, the Nominating Committee or the Programs and Events Committee.
+The Friends of Eastern Kentucky University Libraries Executive Board is a dedicated group that exists to raise awareness and support for EKU Libraries.

 Dr. Anne Brooks

-Dr. Brooks, a member of the Membership Committee, is a retired Eastern Kentucky University faculty member, having served as Chair of Foreign Languages & Humanities for nearly 30 years.
+Dr. Brooks is a member of the Friends of EKU Libraries Membership Committee.
+She is a retired Eastern Kentucky University faculty member, having served as Chair of Foreign Languages & Humanities for nearly 30 years.
 She also taught English in Nagasaki, Japan and at Virginia Intermont College.
-Brooks graduated from Duke University with a Master’s Degree and proceeded to complete her Ph.D. at Florida State University.
+Brooks graduated from Duke University with a master’s degree and proceeded to complete her Ph.D. at Florida State University.
 She is a member of First United Methodist Church, Girls Raised in the South (G.R.I.T.S.), as well as the Kentucky Retired Teachers Association.
 She lives in Richmond with her Maltese named Maggie, and loves being God-grandmother to two Chinese-American children.